philipperemy/easy-encryption/README.md

 # Easy Encryption
 A very simple yet powerful standalone C++ module (API) to obfuscate/deobfuscate strings based on B64 and Vigenere ciper (symmetric cipher).

 **DISCLAIMER: This encryption is NOT secure and can be used as a "cheap way" to obfuscate some messages in a communication channel.
-If you need a solid and unbreakable encryption, please use a widely adopted standard and well researched cipher like AES-GCM.**
+If you need a solid and unbreakable encryption, please use a widely adopted standard and well researched cipher like AES-GCM.** You can find more information there: [pyca](https://github.com/pyca/cryptography).

 It works as follows: